 Ed.L.D.
 Residency and Capstone

-The Ed.L.D. residency is a 10-month leadership development experience in which Ed.L.D. candidates lead a strategic project with an Ed.L.D. partner organization.
+The Ed.L.D. residency is a ten-month leadership development experience in which Ed.L.D. candidates lead a strategic project with an Ed.L.D. partner organization.
 The residency is an occasion to practice and demonstrate the skills of system-level leadership in a setting where actions matter: to the education of a developing leader; to the current performance and future potential of a particular educational organization; and to the learning of the American education sector as a whole.

 The Ed.L.D.
 Capstone is a descriptive, analytic, and reflective account of an Ed.L.D. student’s leadership of and contributions to a strategic project during residency.
 It is a demonstration of the student’s ability to diagnose challenges, develop strategies to successfully address the challenges, work towards a vision and goal, engage others, and learn from the results.
-The capstone is composed of multiple written documents that form a sequential and iteratively constructed portfolio developed throughout the ten-month residency.
-The capstone serves as an integral part of the third-year residency experience.
+The Capstone is composed of multiple written documents that form a sequential and iteratively constructed portfolio developed throughout the ten-month residency.
+The Capstone serves as an integral part of the third-year residency experience.

-Ed.L.D. candidates can find more information about residency and capstone requirements in the Ed.L.D.
+Ed.L.D. candidates can find more information about residency and Capstone requirements in the Ed.L.D.
 Capstone Handbook, made available to third-year students on an annual basis.

 Co-Curricular Learning Opportunities